madhureddy480/conductor-java-client-impl/java client setup.md

 # java Client Setup - Learning through an example.

 Expectation is Conductor server and UI apps are up and running.
-If not true, follow
+If not true, follow 'Server Setup README.md'

 Step 1: Task Definitions